nujievik/merge-tracks-with-video/README.md

 ## Notices

-- Video and external tracks must have a same part of name.
+- Video and external tracks must have a same begin of name.
 Example:
 **Death Note - 01**.mkv and **Death Note - 01**.rus.aac
-- Files will be searched in the start directory, in the base directory (topmost file directory relative start directory) and it's subdirectories.
+- Files will be searched in the start directory, in the base directory (topmost file directory relative start directory) and its subdirectories.

 ## Installation via pip